SAP-samples/abap-cheat-sheets/06_Dynamic_Programming.md

       FROM (db_table)
       INTO TABLE @itab->*.

-    "Similar to the NEW operator, you can use the addition NEW here to create an anonymous data object "in place.
-The advantage is that the data type is constructed in a suitable way.
+    "Similar to the NEW operator, you can use the addition NEW here "to create an anonymous data object in place.
+The advantage is "that the data type is constructed in a suitable way.
     SELECT *
       FROM (db_table)
       INTO TABLE NEW @DATA(dref_tab).

     "Dynamic WHERE clause
-    "This is an example for using an internal table with a character-like row type DATA(where_clause) = VALUE string_table( ( `CARRID = 'LH'` ) ( `OR CARRID = 'AA'` ) ).
+    "This is an example for using an internal table with a "character-like row type
+    DATA(where_clause) = VALUE string_table( ( `CARRID = 'LH'` )
+                                             ( `OR CARRID = 'AA'` ) ).